daeuniverse/dae/README.md

 ## TODO

-1. Dns upstream.
-Check dns upstream and source loop (whether upstream is also a client of us) and remind user to add source rule.
+1. Check dns upstream and source loop (whether upstream is also a client of us) and remind the user to add sip rule.
 1. Domain routing performance optimization.
+1. Support not operator for RoutingA rule.
+1. DisableL4Checksum by link.
+1. Config file.
 1. ...